How do I apply to be an Environmental Biology-Zoology, Integrative Biology, or Zoology major?

 Declare a second degree in the same way you declared your first major.
 Once the degree is added to your record, you could begin to enroll as a student in that major.

-MSU alumni must apply to the MSU Registrar for readmission to MSU in your new program.
+MSU alumni must submit a ReAdmissions form (free) to the MSU Registrar for readmission to MSU in your new degree program.

-Students with a bachelor's degree from another university must apply through the Office of Admissions to be admitted as a second-degree candidate.
+Students with a bachelor's degree from another university must apply through MSU Admissions to be admitted as a second-degree candidate.

 How do I change my major?